 - Ask what you should look out for when you get home, such as signs of infection.

 - Make sure that staff have up-to-date contact details.

-- Everyone involved in the caring of your elderly parent has a a copy of the care plan (you, your elderly parent and a carer if you have one).
+- Make sure everyone involved in the caring of your elderly parent has a a copy of the care plan (you, your elderly parent and a carer if you have one).

-- Carers will be available to support immediately if needed.
+- Check that carers will be available to support immediately if needed.

-- The GP has been notified in writing.
+- Make sure the GP has been notified in writing.

-- You have all the medication or other supplies.
+- Ensure you have all the medication or other supplies.

-- You have been trained on how to use any medical equipment your elderly relative will need to use daily.
+- Ensure you and/or the carers have been trained on how to use any medical equipment your elderly relative will need to use daily.

-- Your elderly parent has appropriate clothes to wear for leaving the hospital.
+- Check that transportation has been arranged to get home safely, and that your elderly relative has appropriate clothes to wear for leaving the hospital.

-- You have money and keys for their home.
+- Make sure you have money – for the hospital car park maybe 🙁 – and keys for their home.